An Introduction to Search Engine Optimization

 The title tag is commonly what appears on the search engine results pages.
 The title tag is found in the HEAD portion of your web page's HTML.

-You should use appropriate keywords in the title of each page of your site.
+Use concise keywords in the title of each page of your site.
 So when your page appears in the search engine results, potential visitors skimming the SERPs may gravitate towards your site's listing by clicking on it.

 Meta Description Tag